jeffreysbrother/generator-tcg/README.md

 ## Existing Features:

 * Running the generator will immediately checkout the "master" branch and perform a "git pull", to ensure that all subsequent actions are performed on the most up-to-date code.
+A new branch will be created, staged, committed, and pushed.
 However, you can override this default functionality by adding the flag `--skip-git`.
 This might be necessary if you decide to add an additional variation copied from a directory that only exists in the current feature branch.
 Keep in mind that this flag disables *all* Git actions.
 * The default variation is cloned into the appropriate directory/sub-directory (which is created if it doesn't yet exist) and all files are renamed according to whatever files already exist in the target directory (suffixes are incremented numerically).
 * Developer initials are retrieved from `funnel/config.json`.
 This is used to rename the duplicated files and folders.
 * Hidden files are prevented from being copied and renamed (.DS_Store, for example).